talwrii/jsdb/README.md

 - If you want to store schema-less records, you might consider a document store like _MongoDB_, _CouchDB_ or _ElasticSearch_
 - If you want something very easy to call from _Python_, you might want to use something like `shelve` (if you aren't concerned about nesting), or just use `pickle` or `json` directly (if your data is small)
 - Even if you need an object-graph, you might want to use `zodb` (a relatively battle-tested object-graph used with _Zope_)

+This library has only just been written, you probably want to be careful when giving it important data.

 ## Motivation